Galser/tf-github-kitchen/README.md

 ## How to test

-- To prepare our test repository execute :
+- Now that you have KitchCI installed, to prepare our **example repository** execute :
     ```
     bundle exec kitchen converge
     ```